fitchtech/azure-devops/README.md

 With several deployment strategies in the deploy stage, deployments can be promoted on success or rejected on failure.
 For example, when using a canary deployment strategy for Kubernetes manifests.
 It can conditionally promote the canary pods on success of the test jobs and ready state of the canary pods.
 If the test jobs have failures then deployment jobs in the reject stage automatically delete the deployments that are not functioning.

 Additionally, these stages could use Infrastructure as Code (IaC) for blue/green deployments.
-For example, in the deploy stage the green stack is deployed.
-Test the green field stack and if they succeed, then in the promote stage swaps the environments.
+For example, in the deploy stage, the green stack is deployed.
+Test the green field stack and if they succeed.
+If so then swap the environments in the promote stage.
 Promoting the green environment to blue and demoting the previous stack.
 Using the reject stage if the green stack fails.

 #### Kubernetes Canary Strategy